 Since 1965, LWCF has protected nearly five million acres of our nation’s irreplaceable natural and historic lands.
 This includes treasured places such as Yellowstone and Zion national parks, the Florida Everglades, Cape Cod National Seashore, Civil War battlefields such as Gettysburg and Antietam, and national scenic and historic trails including the Appalachian and the Pacific Crest trails.

-With matching grants to states, LWCF has also been a catalyst for creating state and local funding that has made possible 41,000 park and recreation projects in nearly every county in America.
-LWCF state grants of $3.7 billion have leveraged $7.4 billion in additional state and local funds.
+With matching grants to states, LWCF has also been a catalyst for creating state and local funding that has made possible over 41,000 park and recreation projects in nearly every county in America.
+LWCF state grants leverage billions in additional state and local funds.
 LWCF also supports the Forest Legacy Program, which has helped protect over two million acres of important working forests and ensures sustainable economies and outdoor recreation opportunities in communities throughout the nation.